MashiMaroLjc/dudulu/README.md

 the api ,which used to analyze the mood from text

 ##ToDoList
-- [ ] As far as possible,use the script to finish the train of model.
+- [x] As far as possible,use the script to finish the train of model.
+- [x] Improved algorithm.
-- [ ] Improved algorithm.
+- [ ] Let User train the model together.

 ##Demo